plaited/plaited/docs/plaited/01-shall-play-a-game.md

 ### Squares taken

-Business logic dictates that each square may only be taken by players once.
+Our games logic dictates that each square may only be taken by players once.
 After that, all other moves on that square are blocked.
 Here we loop over our squares an create a thread for each square with two synchronization points `waitFor` and `block`.
 Because they are `sync` functions the `block` thread will only be reached after the square has been requested by `X` or `O`.

 ```ts
 const squaresTaken: Record<string, RulesFunction> = {}